insin/forum/README.txt

   is integrated into existing projects, they will already have their own registration mechanism in place.

-The following modules are only required in the following circumstances:
+The following modules are only required in certain circumstances:

 - `python-markdown`_ is required to use the ``forum.formatters.markdown_formatter`` module to to format posts using